tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 To ensure data persistence, Tarantool provides the abilities to:

 *   Record each data change request into a :ref:`write-ahead log <internals-wal>` (WAL) file (``.xlog`` files).
-*   Take :ref:`snapshots <internals-snapshot>` that contain on-disk copy of the entire data set for a given moment (``.snap`` files).
+*   Take :ref:`snapshots <internals-snapshot>` that contain an on-disk copy of the entire data set for a given moment (``.snap`` files).
 It is possible to set automatic snapshot creation using the :ref:`checkpoint daemon <configuration_persistence_checkpoint_daemon>`.

 During the recovery process, Tarantool can load the latest snapshot file and then read the requests from the WAL files, produced after this snapshot was made.
+This topic describes how to configure:

+*   the snapshot creation in the :ref:`snapshot <configuration_reference_snapshot>` section of a :ref:`YAML configuration <configuration>`.
+*   the recording to the write-ahead log in the :ref:`wal <configuration_reference_wal>` section of a YAML configuration.

 To learn more about the persistence mechanism in Tarantool, see the :ref:`Persistence <concepts-data_model-persistence>` section.
 The formats of WAL and snapshot files are described in detail in the :ref:`File formats <internals-data_persistence>` section.